byWulf/brickpi3-nodejs/README.md

-# BrickPi3 packae for nodejs
+# BrickPi3 package for nodejs
 With this package you can control your BrickPi3 with nodejs.

 This package has the same interface as the python library and was copied 1:1 with sligth language adjustments (bitwise operators are a bit different ans the return values are promises).
 So just look at their examples (https://github.com/DexterInd/BrickPi3/tree/master/Software/Python/Examples) to see, how you can archive different tasks.
 Just remember, that you get promises back from most of the methods.